varunbln/BurgerAliasManager/README.md

 - burgeraliasmanager.op: Allows a player to bypass the max alias limit.
 Given only to OP's by default.

 ## Future Updates:
+Feel free to open an issue and suggest any further ideas.
+PR's are also welcome.
 - [ ] Support for alias descriptions and argument autofilling(Someone pls PR this sounds like a pain to implement)
 - [ ] Maybe support setting server-wide command alia to make this a more "All in One" plugin
-Feel free to open an issue and suggest more :D